 1. Learn the Kanji

-My experience in learning 20 languages, perhaps 10 to the level of fluency, tells me that massive and interesting reading is an essential activity for accumulating vocabulary; the fundamental measure of language growth.
-Therefore, the first thing you need to do is decide to buckle down and learn the Kanji, the Chinese characters that are used in Japanese.
+Massive amounts of reading is an essential activity for accumulating vocabulary.
+It’s the fundamental measure of language growth.
+Therefore, my first tip is to buckle down and learn the Kanji (the Chinese characters used in Japanese writing).
 Without Kanji, the range of content that you can access is quite limited.

 There are many systems for learning Kanji today.
-I can’t recommend any one of them simply because I learned Kanji 50 years ago, long before the computer, the iPad and the Internet.
-You will have to find what works for you.
-What I can say is that you need to work on your Kanji every day while learning them, and that you will forget them almost as quickly as you learn them.
-That is why you need to relearn them regularly and get into the habit of reading as much as possible.Hiragana
+I can’t recommend any one of them simply because I learned Kanji 50 years ago, long before the computer, the iPad, and the Internet.
+What I can say, however, is that you need to be consistent with your Kanji.
+Study it daily, and accept that you will forget often.
+For this reason, daily reading and practice is essential.Hiragana

-There is usually an “on” pronunciation, which somewhat approximates the Chinese pronunciation, and this is most often the case when several Kanji are combined to form a word, much like in Chinese.
-But there is usually also a “kun” pronunciation, when the Kanji combines with hiragana to form a word.
+Extra tip: Kanji has several potential pronunciations.
+There is usually an “on” pronunciation, which somewhat approximates the Chinese pronunciation.
+But there is usually also a “kun” pronunciation when the Kanji combines with hiragana to form a word.
 This is the native Japanese pronunciation of the word.
-As if this is not complicated enough, there is sometimes more than one possible “on” and “kun” pronunciations.

 Let me just provide some quick examples: